 The facility occupies approximately 133 acres.
 Undeveloped areas border the facility to the east and northeast, and industrial developments border the facility to the north, south and west.
 ESOI owns a non-contiguous 50-acre piece of property to east of the facility and uses this property primarily to store clay for cell construction.

 The facility is divided by a public roadway, York Street, which divides the facility into northern and southern sections.
 The northern section has several closed RCRA disposal areas, namely Cells F, H, G, and I all of which have undergone final closure.
 Also located in the northern section are old solid waste disposal areas developed by the previous operators of the site.
-Envirosafe is currently evaluating these old areas as part of a RCRA Facility Investigation (RFI) as required by its permit.
+Envirosafe is currently addressing these old areas as part of a RCRA Corrective Action Program (CAP) as required by its permit.
 Also located on the north side of York Street is the Facility's truck scale, maintenance building, laboratory and offices

 The southern portion of the facility contains the only active disposal area, Cell M, as well as a state-of-the-art containment building where waste unloading and treatment take place.
 In addition to Cell M and the Stabilization Containment Building (SCB), on the south side of York Street Envirosafe has leachate storage tanks capable of holding up to 100,000 gallons of leachate prior to off-site shipment for treatment.